dbosak01/libr/README.md

 dictionaries, and data steps to R.  A data library is an object used to define and manage an entire directory of data files.
 A data dictionary is a data frame full of information about a data library, data frame, or tibble.
-A a data step is a mechanism to perform row-by-row processing of data.
+A data step is a mechanism to perform row-by-row processing of data.

 ### Glossary